How much does your data exploration overfit? Controlling bias via information usage: When is bias large or small? The view from information usage

 \subsection{Information usage along the Least Angle Regression path}

-We have seen that both in theory and in practice, information usage tightly bounds the bias of optimization selections.
+Our analyses illustrate that in certain stylized settings, information usage tightly bounds the bias of optimization selections.
 Here we show that information usage also accurately captures the bias of a more complex selection procedure corresponding to Least Angle Regressions (LARS) \cite{efron2004least}.
 LARS is an interesting example for two reasons.
 First it is widely used as a practical tool for sparse regression and is closely related to LASSO.
 Second LARS composes a sequence of maximum selections and thus provides a more complex example of selection.
 In Figure~\ref{fig:lars_example}, we show the simulation results for LARS under three data settings corresponding to low, medium and high signal-to-noise ratios.
 We use bootstrapping to empirically estimate the information usage and since we know the ground truth of the experiment, we can easily compute the bias of LARS.
 As the signal in the data increases, the information usage of LARS decreases and, consistent with the predictions of our theory, the bias of LARS also decreases.
 Moreover, as the number of selected features increases, the average (per feature) information usage of LARS decreases and, consistent with this, the average bias of LARS also decreases monotonically.
-Details of the experiment are in the Supplementary Information.
+Details of the experiment are in the Appendix.